shynnobi/vite-powerflow/docs/ai-pair-programming.md

 - Keep rules concise and focused on one topic per file.
 - Update rules as your project evolves or as your team's workflow changes.
 - Review the rules with your team to ensure alignment.
+- Always start new projects with the Development Plan Generator Prompt.
+- Use the generated plan to guide both human and AI development efforts.

 ## Further Reading